 - a cholesteatoma, which is a growth in the middle ear

 - speech delays (in children who have recurrent otitis media infections)

 In rare cases, an infection in the mastoid bone in the skull (mastoiditis) or an infection in the brain (meningitis) can occur.

 You can reduce the chances of your child having AOM by doing the following:

 - wash hands and toys frequently to reduce your chances of getting a cold or other respiratory infection

 - avoid cigarette smoke

 - get seasonal flu shots and pneumococcal vaccines

-- choose breastfeeding instead of bottle feeding for infants
+- breastfeed infants instead of bottle feeding them if possible

 - avoid giving your infant a pacifier